grski/grski.pl/posts/ai/pdf-brag.md

 Long story short you do not have to bother with specifying what embeddings to use, prepare an api key.
 It just works.
 We will leverage that.

+But... before we proceed.

+The code starts to get long.
+I won't be copying it all from the repo now, instead I'll provide brief commentary over how we realised it in code, or will just paste pieces of it.

 ## Setting up our QDRANT locally and in cloud

 To set up qdrant locally you can just: